Norse Atlantic Airways reviews: Is It Worth To Book One In 2025?

 Norse Atlantic Airways is a novel airline that offers affordable fares on long-haul flights, mainly between the United States and Europe.
 The major shareholder and CEO, Bjørn Tore Larsen, founded the company.
 It was founded in the year 2021, in the month of March.

-About Norse Atlantic Airways
+What Is The Norse Atlantic Airways All About?

 The flight’s inauguration took place in 2022, on 14th June.
 It occurred in Gardermoen’s Oslo Airport to the John F. Kennedy International Airport.